thehivemanoa/about/index.md

 As part of M3 we shared our app with some students to provide feedback.
 Here is the responses we gathered:

 #### Pros
-- Site has nice layour
+- Site has nice layout
 - Easy to navigate
 - Overall very user friendly
 - Lot of functionality